rfulekjames/restaurant/webserver/README.md

  0. Install and configure [firebase emulators](https://firebase.google.com/docs/emulator-suite/install_and_configure).
 Only, *firestore* and *auth* emulators are needed.

- 1. Start [firebase emulators](https://firebase.google.com/docs/emulator-suite) by `firebase emulators:start` command.
+ 1. Start [firebase emulators](https://firebase.google.com/docs/emulator-suite) by `firebase emulators:start` command from the root folder.

  1. Run `mocha test --exit` from the root folder.